 See the streetlight controller here.

 For other applications, the controller can be supplied with custom flash rates or a potentiometer for adjustment.

 Connection and Operation

 The mains supply should be protected by a fuse or circuit breaker.
-6 to 8 Amps is recommended.
+10 Amps is recommended.
 Incandescent lamp failures present momentary short circuits causing a high fault current to flow.
 Appropriate protection will normally prevent damage to the flasher.

 The terminals will accept reasonable sized wiring.
 Be sure to trim ends correctly so that excess copper is not exposed.
 Be sure that all strands are within the terminal and secure.
 Do not over-tighten the terminals.

 When mains power is applied, the flasher is operating.
-There is a pulsing RED LED indicator from the right side of the DIP-Switch.
+There is a pulsing RED LED indicator to the right side of the DIP-Switch.

 The DIP-Switch has 2, 3 or 4 positions:

 NOTE: The effect of changing the DIP-Switch or potentiometer settings may be delayed slightly as the current flash cycle completes.

 If required the potentiometer option controls the flash rate between about 0.5 seconds and 3.5 seconds.
 But if DIP-Switch 1 or 2 are ON, the flash rate will be 43 flashes per minute, overriding the potentiometer.